 Watchers are another option in Vue as "computed" properties are.
 We declare watchers by adding a "watch" property inside the Object we pass inside Vue's createApp() function, then passing the names of variables we intend to watch for changes as subsequent functions names inside this property.

-Of the most important activities in web applications is form interaction.
-We use forms for user authentication, providing feedback in the form of comments and answering online questionnaires, rating things such as books or contributing to polls, filling in address information on e-commerce websites, writing e-mails, and the list goes on.
+One of the most important activities in web applications is form interaction.
+We use forms for a number of activities such as user authentication, providing feedback in comments and responding to questionnaires, rating products, voting in polls, filling personal information on e-commerce websites, writing e-mails, and the list goes on.

 We can package component styles in named selectors e.g the class attribute, then change it on state changes, or we can in-line our styles within HTML elements with the style attribute and directly change the styles when the states change.